-CHSU's College of Osteopathic Medicine uses an interview process to make determinations regarding admissions.
-The interview will be completed in-person or remotely, by one or more members of the faculty.
-The Interviewers will only receive the student's supplemental application question responses before the interview.
-The purpose of the interview is to assess oral communication skills, professionalism and the applicant's potential to be an osteopathic physician.
-The interview will also assess an applicant's ability to complete the program successfully and advance in the field of Osteopathic Medicine as a contributing member of a patient care team.
+CHSU College of Osteopathic Medicine admissions process includes an interview.
+The interview will be completed inperson or remotely, by one or more members of the faculty.
+Interviewers will not receive any information about the candidate's scores, grades, experiences, or application before the interview.
+The purpose of the interview is to assess oral communication skills, professionalism and the applicant's potential to become an osteopathic physician.

 If an applicant is offered an interview, the applicant will be provided several interview dates from which to choose.
-All travel arrangements will be at the applicant's own cost.
+All travel arrangements and connection/technology costs will be the applicant's responsibility.

-The Interviewers will score the applicant's interview and the Admissions Staff will forward their findings to the Admissions Staff.
-The Admissions Committee will review the entire Admissions File for each applicant and will make recommendations regarding admission of each applicant to the Dean for final decision.
+Interviewers will score the applicant's interview; results will be forwarded to the Admissions Committee.
+The Admissions Committee will review the entire Admissions file for each applicant and will make recommendations regarding admission of each applicant to the Dean for final decision.
 These recommendations will be either to: 1) accept; 2) place on a waiting list; or 3) not accept.